Kingdom Keepers: The Syndrome: A Kingdom Keepers Adventure (2015)

-The Return (sequel)
+The Return

 The Kingdom Keepers series was followed by its sequel series, The Return.
 The theme that Pearson had wanted to explore was a fictional Imagineering school and the origins of the Overtakers, the books' villains.
 A father and son, who were fans of the books, initially suggested the concept of King Arthur Carrousel being a means of time travel, and the protagonist using it to go back to Disneyland opening day.
 Pearson was granted access to the Disney Archives to research Disneyland's opening day.

-Disney Lands
+Disney Lands (2015)

 In the first book, the Keepers are about to go off to college, while the Fairlie sisters are attending the Disney School of Imagineering.
 Finn is the only one who believes there is something else left to do—namely, that Walt's pen is not where it needs to be in the past—and attempts to follow Wayne's final clues.

 The Keepers eventually discover that the music box in Walt's apartment opens an anomaly on a horse on King Arthur Carousel, allowing its rider to travel through time.
 It is up to the Kingdom Keepers to return to the place, and time, they are most needed—Disneyland's opening day.

-Legacy of Secrets
+Legacy of Secrets (2016)

 In the second book, the Keepers have successfully arrived at Disneyland's Opening Day in 1955, there to track down Walt's pen and ensure that it is in the right place in the future.
 Compared to earlier missions, this seems a simple task, especially with the help of their old mentor Wayne, a teen worker at the park in 1955.
 But they face problems: although the Overtakers do not yet exist, there is a group of regular people who want to stop them and use Walt's magic against him.
 To make matters worse, Tia Dalma, in the present, has secretly reformed the Overtakers and plans to wreak havoc on the Keepers' plans.

 Disney at Last!
+(2017)

 In the third book, Finn and the other Keepers, now joined in the past by Amanda and Jess, have decided to make use of the fact that they cannot yet return home and stop Hollingsworth from creating the Overtakers.
 Marking the end of the sequel series, the book ends with the Keepers tearfully saying goodbye to this tumultuous era of their life.